nmtechnology/companion-cloud-app/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel
+## About CompanionCloud

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+CompanionCloud is a web application that can be used as an order tracking tool in which a pet crematory can utilize to process cremation orders.
+This is a substitution for a paper-based order processing that can be difficult to manage throughout an order.
+CompanionCLoud has features that enables clinics

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).